CalebKNg/Recall-Base/README.md

 ./install.sh
 ```

-### Documentation
-For additional information and documentation on how to use the pipelines to create your own custom pipelines, see the [Basic Pipelines Documentation](doc/basic-pipelines.md).

 ### Running The Examples
 When opening a new terminal session, ensure you have sourced the environment setup script: